-- The student shall be suspended and removed from the site of the activity.
-His/her parents/guardians shall be called to come to the school or site of the activity.
-The school reserves the right to call the police according to the circumstances of each incident. - The student will be suspended from school until a meeting can be held with the principal, guidance counselor and parents.
+• The student will be suspended from school until a meeting can be held with the principal, guidance counselor and parents.
 If the police are involved and/or if charges are to be filed, the meeting must include the superintendent.
 Because of the wide range of possible offenses, the penalty will vary from incident to incident but shall include the possibility of suspension and expulsion.
 If the student is involved in extra-curricular activities, the rules governing that activity shall apply.
 Counseling is to be arranged with the school counselor and a contract shall be drawn up to govern future infractions and/or illegal use of drugs or alcohol.
 The school reserves the right to mandate appropriate counseling as the circumstances demand.